 Malware and clipboard hijacking

 It's possible that malware in your device detects when a cryptocurrency address is copied to the clipboard.
 The malware can then replace the address with one belonging to the attacker, so when you paste it you end up sending funds to the thief.
+It can also detect private keys or recovery phrases, and send them to the attacker if your device is connected to the internet.
 Always be mindful of which apps you install or which sites you visit to avoid infecting your device.
 When pasting addresses, take a few seconds to check that the value pasted is the same as the original one.
+Avoid copying raw private keys or recovery phrases on connected devices.

 Binary options, pump signals, guaranteed returns, send and receive 2x the money in return...
 Scammers count on their targets being greedy.
 None of what they say is true.
 If anyone contacts you offering these things, block them immediately.
 The best way to make money still is honest and hard work.